abarker/strip-hints/README.rst

 This project also contains a general-purpose class named ``TokenList`` which allows lists of Python tokens to be operated on using an interface similar to that of Python strings.
 In particular, a ``split`` method is used for much of the processing in stripping hints.
-This module could be useful for people doing other things with Python at the token level.
+This module could be useful for doing other things with Python at the token level.

 Installing the code
 -------------------